Engram (neuropsychology): History

 The term "engram" was coined by memory researcher Richard Semon in reference to the physical substrate of memory in the organism.
 Semon warned, however: "In animals, during the evolutionary process, one organic system—the nervous system—has become specialised for the reception and transmission of stimuli.
 No monopoly of this function by the nervous system, however, can be deduced from this specialisation, not even in its highest state of evolution, as in Man."
 One of the first ventures on identifying the location of a memory in the brain was undertaken by Karl S. Lashley who removed portions of the brain in rodents.
 In Lashley's experiments, rats were trained to run through a maze and then tissue was removed from their cerebral cortex.
 Increasing the amount of tissue removed increased the degradation of memory, but more remarkably, where the tissue was removed from made no difference.
 His search thus proved unsuccessful, and his conclusion – that memory is diffusely distributed in the brain – became widely influential.
-However, today we appreciate that memory is not completely but only largely distributed in the brain; this, together with its dynamic nature makes engrams challenging to identify using traditional scientific methods.
+However, today we appreciate that memory is not completely but only largely distributed in the brain; this, together with its dynamic nature, makes engrams challenging to identify, or prove that they exist, using traditional scientific methods.

-Later, Richard F. Thompson sought the engram in the cerebellum, rather than the cerebral cortex.
-He used classical conditioning of the eyelid response in rabbits in search of the engram.
-He puffed air upon the cornea of the eye and paired it with a tone.
+Later, David A. McCormick and Richard F. Thompson sought the engram in the cerebellum, rather than the cerebral cortex.
+They used classical conditioning of the eyelid response in rabbits in search of the engram.
+They puffed air upon the cornea of the eye and paired it with a tone.
 After a number of experiences associating it with a tone, the rabbits became conditioned to blink when they heard the tone even without a puff.
-One region that Thompson's group studied was the lateral interpositus nucleus (LIP).
-When it was deactivated chemically, the conditioned response disappeared; when re-activated, they responded again, demonstrating that the LIP is a key element of the engram for this response.
+One region that David A. McCormick studied was the lateral interpositus nucleus (LIP).
+He found that recordings of neurons in this nucleus revealed activity that mirrored the learning, stimulation of the nucleus elicited the learned response, and lesion of this brain region abolished the response.
+Other members of the Thompson group found that when the interpositus nucleus was deactivated chemically, the conditioned response disappeared; when re-activated, they responded again, demonstrating that the LIP is a key element of the engram for this response.
 This approach, targeting the cerebellum, though successful, examines only basic, automatic responses, which virtually all animals possess.

-However, engrams of specific types of memory are found in the subsystems mediating that learning process and as such solely engrams of simple conditioning are associated with the LIP but not, for instance, engrams of semantic memory.
+A growing body of research justifies the theory of multiple, dissociable memory systems (engrams):

+· Motor Skills: Procedural memories for coordinated actions (e.g., writing, driving), learned gradually through repetition and practice.

+· Conditioned Emotional Responses: Learned affective reactions (e.g., anxiety triggered by a rival’s sight), often linked to classical conditioning pathways.

+· Perceptual Learning: Enhanced ability to distinguish fine differences in sensory input (e.g., differentiating flower or face subtypes).

+· Semantic Memory: Abstract, language-based knowledge of facts and meanings — often uniquely human and more resistant to amnesia.